ICGS

 Northern Diné Covid Relief Effort

 NDCVRE was a volunteer coalition network effort begun to move essential supplies, including large quantities of perishables, to 20 Northern Navajo Nation Agency communities.
-Operating continuously from March 26, 2020 – May 2024, NDCVRE suspended operations in May 2024, resuming some limited relief efforts in July, 2025 in collaboration with Roof Butte Search and Rescue.
+Operating continuously from March 26, 2020 – May 2024, NDCVRE suspended operations in May 2024, resuming some limited disaster preparedness and emergency response coordination in July, 2025 in collaboration with Roof Butte Search and Rescue.
+As of March 2026, NDCVRE is no longer operational.

 Click HERE